-The known risk factors of Hodgkin Lymphoma are:
+The exact cause of lymphoma is unknown.
+However, the possible risk factors of Hodgkin Lymphoma are:

-- Family history – Having a parent or sibling with the disease.
+- Family history of lymphoma – Having a parent or sibling with the disease.

 - Compromised immune system – Having a compromised immune system from HIV/AIDS, or from immunosuppressants to prevent organ transplant rejection.